Get insider access

 1.61 dB

-The bass accuracy is excellent, especially for open-back headphones with dynamic drivers.
-While the low bass is slightly underemphasized, meaning your mixes lack low-end rumble, the rest of the range is flat and balanced.
-Kicks and basslines still have plenty of punch and slam without introducing any muddiness into the mix.
+The bass target compliance is remarkable, especially for open-back headphones with dynamic drivers.
+While the low-bass is slightly underemphasized, meaning your mixes lack low-end rumble, the rest of the range offers a healthy dose of bass.
+Kicks and basslines still have plenty of punch and slam for applications like sound production.
 On songs like Massive Attack's Teardrop, the kick sounds punchy and has a fast attack while still allowing the bassline to sound clear and present.
-You can see a graph for bass accuracy with the 'Mixing' pads here.
+You can see the same graph for bass with the 'Mixing' pads.

 8.4